-Durham for All is building a new majority 10,000 people strong—a multiracial, cross-class progressive movement led by people of color and working-class people.
+Durham For All, a chapter of Carolina Federation, is building a new majority 10,000 people strong—a multiracial, cross-class progressive movement led by people of color and working-class people.
+Through grassroots organizing, leadership development, and political education, we fight for a Durham where everyone can thrive politically, economically, and socially.
 We take action together at the ballot box and in the streets to win back our government and put it to work—for all of us.

 Our movement is guided by our deepest beliefs and a vision of the future we are building together.

 Everyone has the right to live in a safe and affordable home.
 Right now in Durham, decent homes are a privilege of the wealthy rather than a right for all.
 We know that the rents are too high and that landlords have too much power over our lives.
 We know that many people — especially Black and Brown people, low-income people, and disabled people are being forced out of their homes and their neighborhoods.
 This makes it hard to build community and a stable life.
 We demand policies that support permanent affordable housing as well as food, clean energy, clean water, and internet that everyone can afford.

 Everyone has the right to a high-quality public education that fully develops their potential.
 This includes poor children, children of color, immigrant and refugee children, and children with disabilities.
 However, the reality is that our public schools are segregated and deeply unequal.
 Education has become more focused on test scores than supporting our children’s growth.
 Our schools don’t have the resources they need, and it is our kids who suffer.
 We oppose cutting the arts, physical education, recess, and services for children with special needs.
 We demand well-funded public schools that educate whole people from preschool to college/trade school and help children develop into happy, healthy and thriving adults.